Luisgustavom1/final-poo2-project/README.md

 This is a final project for the object oriented programming course at the federal university of uberlandia - UFU.

-In this project we build a remaster of [freeway](https://www.atari2600.com.br/Atari/Roms/01DH/Freeway), the game of chicken.
+In this project we build a remaster of [freeway](https://www.atari2600.com.br/Atari/Roms/01DH/Freeway), the game of chicken, this time more fun, difficult and technological.
 But we put a touch more, we integrated our game with a generative artificial intelligence that is the fad of today.

 ### Where does ia come into this game?